QimingZheng/AdMatch/README.md

 ```

 For interpretations for these interfaces, please turn to include/ITA_regex.h, you only need to include ITA_regex.h,
-provide regex file, and set appropriate flags, then feed input strings to ITA, ITA will do the rest for you.
+provide regex file, and set appropriate flags, then feed input strings to it, *AdMatch* will do the rest for you.

-For examples of using these ITA-regex, please turn to tools/sequence.cpp and tools/batch.cpp.
+For examples of using these AdMatch-regex, please turn to tools/sequence.cpp and tools/batch.cpp.

+Testing scripts can be found under directory script/.

 ## Installation Prerequest

 - CUDA Library
 - nvcc Compiler
 - Boost Library

-## Installation Procedures

-1. Specify a **BUILD** directory to install, *./* by default.
-2. You need to modify the gpu-arch flag in the Makefile according to the computability of your device.
-3. make

-After installation, you will find the ita library under **BUILD**/lib, and a handy command line tool *bin/batch* under **BUILD**/bin.

-## TODO